marcoavol/wanderland-server/README.md

 Also using https://www.educative.io/answers/how-do-you-dockerize-a-maven-project

+1) In application.properties, specify which profile should be used.
+See Profiles section above for more info.
-1) Create jar file for project: Rightclick on wanderland-server --> Run maven --> package
+2) Create jar file for project: Rightclick on wanderland-server --> Run maven --> package

-2) New --> File --> Dockerfile.
+3) New --> File --> Dockerfile.
 In Dockerfile enter:
 ```
 FROM openjdk:17
 ADD target/wanderland-server-0.0.1-SNAPSHOT.jar wanderland-server-0.0.1-SNAPSHOT.jar